 - Flip pre-shaped round

-- Fold bottom up to about half way
+- Fold the bottom up to about halfway

-- Fold left side over to about 3/4 to the right
+- Fold the left side over to about 3/4 to the right

-- Fold right side over to cover left
+- Fold the right side over to cover left

-- Repeat 3 times from top to bottom (the result will look like a laced up shoe)
+- Repeat three times from top to bottom (the result will look like a laced up shoe)